louiejtaylor/nanoflow.github.io/index.md

   grabseqs sra -t 8 SAMEA3357043 -o ~/nanoflow_tutorial/01_basecalled_reads
   ```

+There are three files in the `01_basecalled_reads` files:
+- SRR5665596.fastq.gz: the Nanopore reads
+- ERR1023792_1.fastq.gz: the Illumina forward reads
+- ERR1023792_2.fastq.gz: the Illumina reverse reads

 ### Basecalling

 Albacore is the data processig pipeline that provides the [Oxford Nanopore basecalling algorithms](https://nanoporetech.com/analyse), and several post-processing steps.
 In addition to Basecalling, Albacore also provided Barcoding/Demultiplexing.